forestgrape/people_interactions/conflicts/yugoslavia_breakup.md

 #### Path Onwards
-> With European integration, especially EU membership in accord with Serbia, [if feasibly/agreed by all sides] with economical and political sovereignty (possibly EWR and/or Open Balkan as intermediate steps), the exact status in international [geo]politics (i.e. the status at the UN) possibly becomes less relevance.
+> Important seem regional and European integration (long-term likely EU, possibly EWR/EFTA and/or Open Balkan as intermediate steps) in accord with Serbia and  formalized and increased economical and [domestic] political sovereignty.
+In this context, the exact status in international [geo]politics, namely the status at the UN, seems to become less relevant (it seems possible that topics on Security can be specified with the accession to European institutions).